BOOK A DEMO

 What is leasing?

-Leasing is a financing arrangement in which a company rents an asset from a lessor for a fixed period of time.
-When you lease an asset, you make regular payments to the lessor for that set period.
+Leasing is a financing arrangement in which a company rents an asset from a lessor for a fixed period.
+When you lease an asset, you make regular payments to the lessor for that period.
 At the end of the lease term, you can return the asset to the lessor, purchase it at a predetermined price, or renew the lease.

 The benefits of leasing